 I'm very proud to announce that two of figure drawings were chosen as Editors' Picks in the Minted Drawing & Sketching Art Challenge.

-You can see the piece here!
-Minted is offering the print on acid and lignin-free paper, deluxe pigment print with a variety of frames to test out!
+In addition to the award, the two pieces will now be offered as prints on my Minted shop.
+Minted is offering the prints on acid and lignin-free paper, deluxe pigment print with a variety of frames and print sizes to test out!

 This portrait of Kobayashi Issa, Japanese poet, artist and Buddhist priest, was inspired by a quote from Jack Kerouac's beautiful novel Big Sur.

 "... the gloom of Basho behind it all, the huge thunderous scowl of Issa or Shiki, kneeling in the frost with the bowed head like the bowed-head-oblivion of all the old horses of Japan long dust." - Jack Kerouac, Big Sur

 The thunderous scowl of Issa, latex paint on canvas, 24" x 24", 2016